-Compact, effective and affordable ($40), the Blickensderfer 5 became the first portable keyboard typewriter and went on to great success.
-It was nicknamed the five pound secretary.
+Compact, effective, and affordable at $40, the Blickensderfer 5 became the first portable keyboard typewriter and went on to achieve great success.
+It was affectionately nicknamed the “five-pound secretary.”

-The Blickensderfer has no type bars and instead uses a cylindrical type element (shown below).
-The type element is interchangeable, allowing for numerous font styles.
-A small felt roller attached to a spring-loaded arm, positioned under the type element, does the inking.
+Unlike conventional typewriters, the Blickensderfer has no typebars.
+Instead, it uses a cylindrical type element (shown below), which is interchangeable and allows for a variety of font styles.
+A small felt roller, attached to a spring-loaded arm beneath the type element, provides the inking.

-A staccato strike is required on the keys to have the complex mechanism transfer enough force to type properly.
+Typing on the Blickensderfer requires a staccato strike on the keys to ensure the complex mechanism delivers enough force for proper imprinting.

-This example, with its beautiful and prominent name plate, was sold by the Creelman Bros, of Georgetown, Ontario, Canada.
-They were one of the first shops to sell typewriters in Canada.
-The Creelman Brothers main product line though, were hand operated knitting machines.
+This example, with its beautiful and prominent nameplate, was sold by the Creelman Brothers of Georgetown, Ontario, Canada, among the first shops to offer typewriters in Canada.
+However, their main product line consisted of hand-operated knitting machines.

-Shown below is the cover, illustrated ad and back page from the very rare Creelman Brothers manual (circa 1894).
-The cover shows the first form of the Blickensderfer 5, with the stencilled name plate.
-(Courtesy of the Brian Wilson Coll.)
+Shown below are the cover, illustrated advertisement, and back page from the very rare Creelman Brothers manual (circa 1894).
+The cover depicts the earliest form of the Blickensderfer 5, featuring the stencilled nameplate.
+(Courtesy of the Brian Wilson Collection.)

-The Creelman Brothers letter from 1895 (seen below), features the Blickensderfer 5 and the curved keyboard Williams 1 in the upper corners.
-The content of the letter deals with their hand operated knitting machines.
-The Creelman Brothers sold other typewriters, including the Caligraph 2, Yost 1, and Underwood 1.
+A letter from the Creelman Brothers dated 1895 (seen below) features the Blickensderfer 5 and the curved keyboard Williams 1 in the upper corners.
+The letter itself discusses their knitting machines, but the Creelman Brothers also sold other typewriters, including the Caligraph 2, Yost 1, and Underwood 1.

 “The Blickensderfer Typewriter excels in all classes of work, and is the “one thing” desirable for gentlemen of literary or scientific pursuits.”